-Neuroscientific painmodulation is a innovative two-day course focusing on pain research and pain-modulation, with citations of well over 300 scientific peer-review articles, the course represents a much needed update to the governing theories, narratives, philosophies and world-view that there are in pain management.
-The course is my attempt to pass on what I have learned by reading modern pain science, neuroscience, rehabilitation research and critical thinking for (approximately) 8-10 years.
+Neuroscientific painmodulation is an innovative two-day course focusing on pain research and pain-modulation, with citations of well over 300 scientific peer-review articles, the course represents a much-needed update to the governing theories, narratives, philosophies, and world-view that there are in pain management.
+The course is my attempt to pass on what I have learned by reading modern pain science, neuroscience, rehabilitation research, and critical thinking for (approximately) 10-12 years.

-As a participant in the course you can become a member of an exclusive online group.
+As a participant in the course, you can become a member of an exclusive online group.
 Where you can access additional resources and information, and you have the opportunity to ask questions for both me and colleagues.
-The goal of online group is also to make it easy and manageable to keep up-to-date with current pain research, so that you always use the latest research as the basis of your clinical reasoning.
+The goal of the online group is also to make it easy and manageable to keep up-to-date with current pain research so that you always use the latest research as the basis of your clinical reasoning.

 This course is for anyone working professionally with people in pain like: Chiropractors, Massage Therapists, Physiotherapists, Naprapaths, Osteopaths, MDs, Nurses, and Occupational Therapists.

-Because I have a goal that my courses have the highest quality and greatest practical applicability for our participants, I have chosen to make a participant limit of 30 people.
+Because I have a goal that my courses have the highest quality and greatest practical applicability for our participants, I have chosen to make a participant limit of 35 people.
 This is also to ensure a good amount of time to debate and to ensure time for questions.
-The course includes a large amount of written material, research-based articles and summary of all lectures, well over 60 pages.
+The course includes a large amount of written material, research-based articles, and a summary of all lectures, well over 60 pages.